H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 Before Phase 4 RAG, Phase 1.45 performs a distinct and always-on hippocampal retrieval:

 1. The incoming query is embedded via `all-minilm:latest` at `jarvis-ollama:11434/api/embeddings` (384-dim).
-2. The vector is used to query `autonomous_learner` (★ see §14.8 for current count from March 28, 2026 full audit).
+2. The vector is used to query `autonomous_learner` (★ 57 items confirmed post-fix, April 1, 2026; resuming accumulation from 21,181-item historical baseline).
 3. The 5 most semantically similar community interaction records are retrieved (documents + metadata + distances).
 4. The retrieved memories are prepended to `enhanced_message` before it enters Phase 2.5 LLM ensemble processing.